-I confess I inherited my dad’s passion for work – although I chose a very different career for myself.
-I now often set my alarm to go off at 5am so I can sit in the silence of our home and work on a new book or new online webinar.
+I confess I inherited my dad’s passion for work.
+Although I chose a very different career for myself.
+Nowadays, I often set my alarm to go off at 5am so I can sit in the silence of our home and work on a new book or new online webinar.

-Thanks to my dad I grew up believing that you need to love what you do for a living – and now I’m sharing this core belief with my son.
+Thanks to my dad I grew up believing that you need to love what you do for a living – and now I’m sharing this core belief with my son Ari.

 I wish I could introduce my son to my father – but my father’s been gone for a long time now.
 He passed away at 77 – when I was in my forties.

-And then my dad’s driver’s liscence was taken away – with a doctor explaining why: Alzheimer’s.
+And then my dad’s driver’s license was taken away.

-He was brought to Lenox Hill Hospital for a round of tests – and told he needed to stay – for a while.
+My dad was brought to Lenox Hill Hospital for a round of tests.

-When I last saw my father, I was not a mom yet.
-I did have a boyfriend at the time, who my father smiled at a lot – but I was never sure if my dad remembered who my boyfriend was.
+I did have a boyfriend at the time, who my father smiled at a lot.
+But I was never sure if my dad remembered who my boyfriend was.